• Skip to primary navigation

 Virtually every baby monitor can be hacked.
 But the type of monitor that you use will greatly determine how hard or easy it is for a hacker to do so.

 Radio monitors communicate over short to medium range on a specific frequency.
-In order to hack those radio monitors, a hacker would need to be in physical reach of the signal and know which frequency to communicate on.
+In order to hack radio monitors, a hacker would need to be in physical reach of the signal and know which frequency to communicate on.
 Most of the serious baby brands that we recommend in our ranking of the best baby monitors use encrypted channels, so the hacker would also need to be able to bypass that.

 All in all, most modern radio monitors are very unlikely to be hacked and greatly mitigate the risks.

-WiFi monitors on the other hand, connect to your home network, which is itself most probably connected to the internet.
+WiFi monitors on the other hand, connect to your home network, which is probably connected to the internet.
 This opens the door to anyone anywhere in the world to potentially hack your device.

 The models that transmit a video feed to your mobile phone, also called Internet of Things (IoT) monitors, are a particular concern because they open the door to more potential breaches.
 Internet-connected baby monitors are indeed potentially vulnerable to hackers anywhere on earth, and you wouldn’t want to invite them in your child’s bedroom.